1. How many school sites do you have?

 7. What additional activities are available?

 Extra-curricular, After School or Co-curricular Activities are now such an important part of choosing the right school.
-We are unique in Tanzania in offering a programme of Extension/Enrichment Activities, which are integrated into the school day for pupils in the international section.
+We are unique in Tanzania in offering a programme of Extension/Enrichment Activities, which are integrated into the school day.
 We believe that all children should have the opportunity to take part in these activities.
 There are never any worries for parents about remembering which days of the week their child is staying late for an activity or that their child is missing out because they have to catch the school bus at the end of the teaching day.
 We are proud to offer a wide range of activities, taught by our current teachers.
 We are, also, always adding to and improving the choices of activities we offer our pupils.

 8. How does the School communicate with families?